 Prior to his computer career, he studied sculpture and architecture at Princeton University, earned a BA in Mathematics from UC San Diego, and spent five years building custom furniture .

-Brad has been an innovator in computer animation in the entertainment industry since 1982, particularly in the areas of realtime characters, ride films, and the Web.
+In 2000, Wired called Brad "an icon in the world of 3D animation," and it's been all downhill since then.
+He has been an innovator in computer animation in the entertainment industry since 1982, particularly in the areas of realtime characters, ride films, and the Web.
 He founded and/or managed several ground-breaking animation studios including Protozoa, Colossal Pictures Digital Media, deGraf/Wahrman, and Digital Productions.
-In 2000, Wired called Brad "an icon in the world of 3D animation," and it's been all downhill since then.

-Between his computer animation decades and Sociative, he concentrated on work at the intersection of media, technology, finance, and social change.
-He was co-founder and CTO of the Interra Project, and consulted on next-generation digital media technology, particularly in international development work with the World Bank's International Finance Corporation and the US Agency for International Development.
+Since 2000, he has concentrated on work at the intersection of media, technology, finance, and social change.
+Before Sociative, he was co-founder and CTO of the Interra Project, that work has included a variety of consultancy roles focused on next-generation digital media technology, particularly lately in international development work with the World Bank's International Finance Corporation and the US Agency for International Development.

 Other recent roles include executive producer of Youthgive, executive director of the Internet Bookmobile project , co-director for Moving Images at the Internet Archive, and senior analyst for Jon Peddie Research.